chinamike65/hugo-tuolesi/content/book3/book3en.md

 A person who takes the novice vows, even if he does a little bit of bad karma, will get more bad karma than a person who has not taken the five vows.
 Similarly, if he does a little bit of good karma, the good karma will be greater than those who take the five precepts.

-By analogy, those who take the monk ordination are greater than those who take the novice vows, those who take the bodhisattva vows are greater than those who take the monk ordinance, and those who take the tantric vows are greater than those who take the bodhisattva vows.
+By analogy, those who take the monk ordination are greater than those who take the novice vows, those who take the bodhisattva vows are greater than those who take the monk ordination, and those who take the tantric vows are greater than those who take the bodhisattva vows.

 Ordinary people offer tens of thousands of oil lamps to the Buddha, which is not as great as a pure bhikkhu offering a single oil lamp.

 Conversely, the sin of a precept-keeping monk killing an ant with hatred is greater than the sin of an ordinary person killing a human being.

-The identities of the makers are different, and the size of the results is also different.
+The identities of the actors are different, and the size of the results is also different.

 Different identities have different strong proliferation of karma, and this is the strong proliferation of karma creators.